-The function killOtherPredicates() calls the function gen-NotExists(P,R), which takes a predicate and a relation, and generates a not-exists constraint of the form $\neg \exists{r \in R} s.t.
-P$.
-The function genNotExists() is called on each relation Rparticipating in P. For example, suppose we have a join condition B.x = C.x + 10.
-We would then generate two datasets which include the following not-exists constraints (B_INT and C_INT denote the range of array indices for B
+The function killOtherPredicates() calls the function gen-NotExists(P,R), which takes a predicate and a relation, and generates a not-exists constraint of the form $\neg \exists{r \in R} s.t.$ P. The function genNotExists() is called on each relation R participating in P. For example, suppose we have a join condition B.x = C.x + 10.
+We would then generate two datasets which include the following not-exists constraints (B\INT and C\INT denote the range of array indices for B

-Algorithm 3 : killOtherPredicates()
+Algorithm 3: killOtherPredicates()

-Aig Situm 5 .
-Knouen redicates()
+'''

 1: for each predicate p do

-2: Let $all Relations :=$ Set of all relations in p
+Let allRelations := Set of all relations in p

+2:

-3: for each relation r in all Relations do
+for each relation r in allRelations do

+3:

-4: conds := empty set
+conds := empty set

+4:

-5: conds.add(genNotExists(p, r))
+conds.add(genNotExists(p, r))

+5:

-6: for each equivalence class ec do
+for each equivalence class ec do

+6:

+7:

-7: conds.add(generateEqConds(ec))
+conds.add(generateEqConds(ec))

+8:

-8: end for
+end for

+9:

-9: for all other predicates p do
+for all other predicates p do

+conds.add(cvcMap(p))

-10: conds.add(cvcMap(p))
+10:

-11: end for
+end for

+11:

+12:

-12: conds.add(genDBConstraints())
+conds.add(genDBConstraints())

+callSolver(conds)

-13: callSolver(conds)
+13:

-14: if solution exists then
+if solution exists then

+14:

-15: create a dataset from solver output
+create a dataset from solver output

+15:

-16: end if
+end if

+16:

-17: end for
+end for

+17:

 18: end for

+'''